zuhairi06s/zuhairi06s/README.md

 ## Hi there 👋
-I am __ Muhammad Zuhairi bin Mohd Ridhuan and I'm a student at Universiti Teknologi Malaysia
+I am __Muhammad Zuhairi bin Mohd Ridhuan__

-TIS
+I'm a student at Universiti Teknologi Malaysia taking Bachelor of Computer Science (Computer Networking and Security).

 <!--
 **zuhairi06s/zuhairi06s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.